 - (a) Notice of Availability of Official Reporting Services: Consistent with CRC 2.956(b)(1), the court must enumerate the departments in which the services of official court reporters are normally available.
-At this time, official court reporters are normally available in departments assigned the following subject matters: - (1) Felony cases under Code of Civil Procedure section 269, - (2) Juvenile dependency and juvenile delinquency, - (3) Freedom from control, - (4) Contested Lanterman-Petris-Short Act conservatorships, and - (5) Contempt of Department of Child Support (DCSS) orders. - (b) Notice of Non-Availability of Official Reporting Services: - (1) Official court reporters are not normally available in departments assigned the following subject matters: - (A) Misdemeanor cases, - (B) Infractions, and - (C) Limited civil proceedings.
+The court provides the services of an official court reporter in the following matters:: - (1) In all criminal matters as required by law during regular court hours; - (2) All juvenile justice matters as required by law; - (3) Freedom from control: - (4) Contested Lanterman-Petris-Short Act conservatorships; and, - (5) Contempt of Department of Child Support (DCSS) orders. - (b) Notice of Non-Availability of Official Reporting Services: - (1) Official court reporters are not normally available in departments assigned the following subject matters: - (A) Misdemeanor cases, - (B) Infractions, and - (C) Limited civil proceedings.